mstksg/inCode/copy/entries/monad-plus-2.md

     return $ n `div` 2
 ~~~

-This is...the exact same function.
-We didn't do anything but change the type
+This is...the exact same function body.
+We didn't do anything but change the
-signature.
+type signature.
 But because you believe me when I say that List is a
-MonadPlus...this should work, right?  `guard` should work for any MonadPlus,
+MonadPlus...this should work, right?  `guard` should work for *any* MonadPlus,
 because every MonadPlus has an `mzero` (fail).  `return` should work for any
 MonadPlus, too --- it wouldn't be a MonadPlus without `return` implemented!
-We
+(Remember, typeclasses are similar to interfaces in OOP)  We don't know
-don't know exactly what failing and succeeding looks like in a list yet...but
+exactly what failing and succeeding actually *looks* like in a list yet...but
 if you know it's a MonadPlus (which List is, in the standard library), you
 know that it *has* these concepts defined somewhere.